hannahchan/QuickStarts/Notes/PlantUML.md

 <https://github.com/plantuml/plantuml-server>.

-## Command-line
+## Command-line and Graphical User Interface

 PlantUML can also be run from the command-line.
 To do this, you will need the following prerequisites installed on your local machine;

 - Java
 - [Graphviz](https://graphviz.org)

-PlantUML is distributed as a Java JAR file which you can download from the [PlantUML website](https://plantuml.com/download).
+PlantUML is distributed as a Java JAR file which you can download from <https://plantuml.com/download>.

 The following is an example of how to run PlantUML from the command-line;

     java -jar plantuml.jar MyDiagram.txt

 This will output a file called `MyDiagram.png` in the same directory as the file `MyDiagram.txt`.

+PlantUML also has a [Graphical User Interface (GUI)](https://plantuml.com/gui) which you can open by running;

+    java -jar plantuml.jar -gui